Insights into LSTM Fully Convolutional Networks for Time Series Classification: Model Ablation Tests

 \subsection{Replacing LSTM with GRU, RNN, and a Dense Layer}

 Since the usage of the LSTM block when applying dimension shuffle to the input is atypical, we replace the LSTM block with a GRU block (8, 64, 128 cells), basic RNN block (8, 64, 128 cells), and a Dense block with a sigmoid activation function (8, 64, 128 units) on all 128 datasets (total of 384 experiments on each model).
+The intuition behind selecting an RNN block and a GRU block is that these blocks have similar properties to an LSTM block, and differ only in their capacity to learn long term temporal dependencies.
+Furthermore, a dense layer is selected to compare against the atypical usage of the LSTM block, so that we may analyze whether the complex interaction within the recurrent gates of the LSTM can be simplified into a single fully connected layer.
 We chose the sigmoid activation function for the Dense block, instead of the standard Rectifying Linear Unit (ReLU) activation, as we wish to compare the effectiveness of the gating effect exhibited by the 3 gates of the LSTM.
 The majority of the gates of the LSTM use the sigmoid activation function.
 Therefore, we construct the Dense block to also use the same.
 The input to the GRU block, RNN block, and Dense block had a dimension shuffle applied onto it.
 Replacing the LSTM block of LSTM-FCN with a GRU block was first proposed by \textit{Elsayed et. al} \cite{elsayed2018deep}.
 Table \ref{tab:substitute} summarizes a Wilcoxson signed-rank test when LSTM-FCN with dimension shuffle is compared to GRU-FCN, RNN-FCN, and Dense-FCN.

 \newcolumntype{C}{>{ \arraybackslash}X}

 The Wilcoxson signed-rank test depicts LSTM-FCN with dimension shuffle to statistically outperform GRU-FCN, RNN-FCN, Dense-FCN.
 Surprisingly, the model to perform most similar to LSTM-FCN with dimension shuffle is Dense-FCN.
 LSTM-FCN outperforms Dense-FCN in 231 experiments, ties in 35 experiments and performs worse in 118 experiments.